Searchers find black boxes of aircraft in deadly Nepal crash | Business

 Searchers on Monday found both the cockpit voice recorder and flight data recorder from a passenger flight that crashed on Sunday, killing at least 68 people in Nepal's deadliest plane crash in 30 years, officials said.
 The data on the recorders may help investigators determine what caused the ATR 72 aircraft, carrying 72 people, to crash in clear weather just before landing in the tourist city of Pokhara.

-Teknath Sitaula, a Kathmandu Airport official, said the so-called black boxes "are in a good condition now.
-They look good from outside."
+Both recorders were in good shape and would be sent for analysis based on the recommendation of the manufacturer, Teknath Sitaula, an official at the Kathmandu airport, told Reuters on Monday.
 Rescuers were battling cloudy weather and poor visibility as they scoured the river gorge for passengers who are unaccounted for, more than 24 hours after the crash.
 Sixty-eight bodies have been recovered.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)